oymotion/oymotion.github.io/index.md

 * [gForce Data Protocol Sample][gForceDataProtocolSample]

-  An open source simple example developed for Android to illustrate
-  [gForce Data Protocol](doc/gForceDataProtocol).
+  An open source simple example developed for Android to illustrate [gForce Data Protocol](doc/gForceDataProtocol).

-* gForce SDK
+* [gForce SDK][gForceSDK]

-  Coming soon.
-The SDK for Windows and Android.
+  The SDK for Windows and Android with Unity support.

 * [gForceApp][gForceApp]